Code-Institute-Submissions/DreamTripTZ/TESTING.md

 - I tested the results counter function with various terms to check that the text display would update dynamically.
 - I made sure that the results counter would reset to 0 when clearing the the text input or pressing the 'Clear Text' button option.
+- I checked inside the Code that on the live/deplyed site that each link opens in a new tab.

 ### Additional Features for Testing